BFI London Film Festival presents Ron’s Gone Wrong, arriving in cinemas nationwide on October 15th.

 Created by the new Locksmith Animation studio based in London, Ron’s Gone Wrong had its fair share of challenges in reaching the screen.
 First, a global pandemic would see its animators working from home in their pyjamas.
 Second, its voice actors would also end up in isolation, never meeting each other as their characters were born thousands of miles apart.
 However, these challenges speak to many of the themes in this delightful family movie.
 After all, Ron’s Gone Wrong is a movie about human contact, friendship in a digital world and a disconnected sense of self.

-READ MORE: LUCA
+READ MORE: ONWARD

-Marc’s B-Bot is an egg-shaped robot designed to be a best friend to kids.
-Its AI interface, downloading the likes, activity, and friendships of its young owner as it becomes a walking, talking, gaming mash-up of Facebook and Tik Tok on wheels.
+Marc’s B-Bot is an egg-shaped robot designed to be a best friend to kids, its AI interface downloading the likes, activity, and friendships of its young owner as it becomes a walking, talking, gaming mash-up of Facebook and Tik Tok on wheels.
 However, while Marc’s intentions are pure, behind the scenes at Bubble, the finance-driven Andrew (Rob Delaney) sees the B-Bots as a gold mine for data harvesting and income.

 The answer to both these questions is yes.
 Throughout its runtime, the kids in the audience lapped up Ron’s Gone Wrong and its bright, colourful, energetic and engaging story of friendship.
-While at the same time, the adults giggled along with its delightful and intelligent humour before shedding a tear or two at its E.T inspired story of a lonely boy and an unlikely best friend.
+While at the same time, the adults giggled along with its delightful and intelligent humour before shedding a tear or two at its E.T-inspired tale of a lonely boy and an unlikely best friend.
 And while Ron and Barney’s story may play with a range of themes found in previous animated work ranging from Hero 6 to The Mitchells vs the Machines, Ron’s Gone Wrong feels fresh and unique.

 READ MORE: WOLFWALKERS